TahriT/TotallyNormal/README.md

 - **Pure JavaScript**: No external dependencies or cloud processing
 - **Canvas API**: All image processing happens in your browser
-- **Custom Algorithms**: Sobel operators for normal maps, edge detection for metallic classification
+- **Multiple Edge Detection Algorithms**: Sobel, Scharr, Prewitt, Roberts Cross-Gradient, and Laplacian operators for normal map generation
+- **Advanced PBR Generation**: Custom algorithms for metallic classification, roughness calculation, and ambient occlusion
-- **Mobile Optimized**: Touch-friendly interface, works great on phones
+- **Mobile Optimized**: Touch-friendly interface with pinch-to-zoom and drag controls for 3D preview
 - **Material History**: Keeps track of your generated materials locally
-- **3D Preview**: See how your materials look on a sphere or plane
+- **3D Preview**: Real-time PBR material preview on sphere or plane geometry
+- **URL Image Loading**: Support for loading images directly from web URLs

 ## Contributing